raveturned/SteamReactor/docs/roadmap.md

 | Game 2 | 2           | `P P`   |
 | Game 3 | 2           | `P P`   |

+Can add more details, e.g. recommendation reason, (see below)

 ## ToDo
  - make usable??
+   - button on screen 2 to say when group has been selected
-   - make friendlist more friendly
+   - make screen 3
-   - get additional player info (e.g. games owned)
+     - fetch additional player info (e.g. games owned)
-   - make applist depend on selected friends and their apps
+     - make list, based on literally anything to begin with
+     - fetch additional game info
+       - categories
+       - tags?
+     - interate on list:
+       - looks
+       - recommendations/sorting
+       - performance
+ - game suggestions based on:
+   - categories - do they suggest game is multiplayer?
+     - co-op
+     - multiplayer
+     - valve anti-cheat
+   - player play-time
+     - recent play time
+     - total play time
+   - tags - similar to other games people have high playtime in
  - consider: containerising?
  - consider: splitting facades from frontend? (separate concerns)
  - consider: using as a test bed for k8s, service discovery